 From our incorporation in 1992 through late 1995, we were primarily focused on research and development of our proprietary manufacturing process simulation and yield and performance modeling software.
 From late 1995 through late 1998, we continued to refine and sell our software, while expanding our offering to include yield and performance improvement consulting services.
 In late 1998, we began to sell our software and consulting services, together with our newly developed proprietary technologies, under the term Design-to-Silicon-Yield solutions, reflecting our current business model.
 In April 2000, we expanded our research and development team and gained additional technology by acquiring AISS.
 AISS now operates as PDF Solutions, GmbH, a German company, which continues to develop software and provide development services to the semiconductor industry.
 In July 2001, we completed the initial public offering of our common stock.
 In 2003, we enhanced our product and service offerings, including increased software applications, through the acquisitions of IDS and WaferYield.
-In 2006, we further complemented our integrated solution.
-In 2007, we increased our IP solutions portfolio, particularly in logic design technology, through the acquisition of Fabbrix, Inc. In 2008, we solidified our market leading position in the FDC software market, particularly in Korea, and now provide complementary technology to our mæstria product through the acquisition of certain assets of Triant.
+In 2006, we further complemented our technology offering by acquiring Si Automation S.A. and adding its Fraud Detection and Classification ("FDC") software capabilities to our integrated solution.
+In 2007, we increased our intellectual property solutions portfolio, particularly in logic design technology, through the acquisition of Fabbrix, Inc. In 2008, we solidified our market leading position in the FDC software market, particularly in Korea, and now provide complementary technology to our mæstria product through the acquisition of certain assets of Triant Holdings, Inc.